Grow With NASW

 NASW connects you to student loan management tools and resources.
 Compare and enroll in a student loan repayment program that is best for you.

 At NASW, we understand the cost of a social work education.
 That's why we discount student member dues by up to 75% off regular dues.
 To keep your discounted student rate, simply renew by your Membership Renewal Date.
 Renew on time during your student years and we'll continue discounted dues for you the first years after you graduate so long as you maintain continuous NASW membership throughout.

 #6: Access Dedicated Support

 Ethics and Legal Consultations

 NASW members facing ethical dilemmas related to their fieldwork practicum and social work-related legal issues can talk privately with NASW ethics and legal staff.
 These are free services that are highly valued by our members.

-NASW's legal teams also provide self-serve resources to help uncover ethics considerations, apply the profession's Code of Ethics appropriately, and understand the social work perspective in legal matters.
+NASW's ethics and legal teams also provide self-serve resources to help uncover ethics considerations, apply the profession's Code of Ethics appropriately, and understand the social work perspective in legal matters.